Sunday, June 27, 2010

 B: Tut @ fire/desire/higher, although “If we get together now, we’ll burn this place down” is the perfect lead-in to the chorus.

 V: Paula’s semi-final hair and make-up are a TV disaster: it looks like she just got out of bed.
 Her vocals, needless to say, suggest otherwise, as she nails the high notes.
-Professional if rather static performance that’s more cohesive vocally in the final.
-Ovi proves to be the first of two Norwegians to take an interesting approach to their English this year.
+Together, she and Ovi (

 28 Slovenia